Resident & Fellowship Awards

 Excellence in Peer Resident Teaching Award

-Teaching activities include, but are not limited to M1 and M2 small groups; M2 laboratories; M4 supervision during Anatomic Pathology rotation; training of junior pathology residents on Autopsy and Surgical Pathology services; presentations to medical technologists and cytotechnologists; participation in planning or designing instructional teaching materials; and entoring activities, including participation in the Pathology Student Interest Group, residency fairs, etc.
+Teaching activities include, but are not limited to M1 and M2 small groups; M2 laboratories; M4 supervision during Anatomic Pathology rotation; training of junior pathology residents on Autopsy and Surgical Pathology services; presentations to medical technologists and cytotechnologists; participation in planning or designing instructional teaching materials; and mentoring activities, including participation in the Pathology Student Interest Group, residency fairs, etc.

 Excellence in Fellow Teaching Award

-Teaching activities include, but are not limited to M1, M2, and BOD small groups; M2 laboratories; M4 supervision during Anatomic or Clinical Pathology rotations; training of pathology residents on Surgical Pathology, Molecular Pathology, or Hematopathology services;d idactic lectures to Allied Health Students, including cytotechnology students, medical technology students, Biology of Disease students etc.; participation in planning or designing instructional teaching materials; and mentoring activities, including participation in Pathoblasts, resident fairs etc.
+Teaching activities include, but are not limited to M1, M2, and BOD small groups; M2 laboratories; M4 supervision during Anatomic or Clinical Pathology rotations; training of pathology residents on Surgical Pathology, Molecular Pathology, or Hematopathology services; didactic lectures to Allied Health Students, including cytotechnology students, medical technology students, Biology of Disease students, etc.; participation in planning or designing instructional teaching materials; and mentoring activities, including participation in Pathoblasts, resident fairs, etc.

 Quality Improvement Symposium

-Abstract, Manuscript, and Poster Awards
+Abstract, Manuscript and Poster Awards

 2023 Recipients